zerg000000/realworld/README.md

 # Opinionated Real World

 An extermely opinionated project template that is useful for kickstarting modern Clojure web project.
-Also, it implemented Real World Backend for demo.
+Also, it implemented RealWorld Backend for demo.

 ## What's included

 * REPL setup
-* Graphql setup
+* RESTful setup
 * JDBC setup
 * CI/CD setup
 * Real World as an example